 - Venus Williams was 14 years old when she competed in her first career professional tennis match in 1994.

-- Venus Williams has an associates degree in fashion design from the Art Institute of Fort Lauderdale.
+- Venus Williams has an associate degree in fashion design from the Art Institute of Fort Lauderdale.

 How good at tennis is Venus Williams?

-Venus Williams is considered one of the greatest tennis players of all time regardless of gender.
-Venus’s talents sometimes get overshadowed due to her sister Serena’s dominance, but Venus immensely pushed the boundaries of the sport.
-In her prime, Venus was consistently ranked top 10 in the world; however, injuries began to hinder her performance as she got older.
-In 2020, Venus is still ranked internationally, and her athleticism and experience still makes her a top competitor.
+Venus Williams is considered one of the greatest tennis players of all time, among both men and women.
+Venus’ talents sometimes get overshadowed due to her sister Serena’s dominance, but Venus immensely pushed the boundaries of the sport.
+In her prime, Venus was consistently ranked among the top 10 players in the world; however, injuries began to hinder her performance as she got older.
+In 2023, Venus is still ranked internationally, and her athleticism and experience still makes her a top competitor.

 Where did Venus Williams grow up?

 Venus was born in Compton, California where she was first introduced to the game of tennis.
-At the age of 10, Venus’s family moved to Florida so Venus and her sister could attend the Rick Macci tennis academy.
+At the age of 10, Venus’ family moved to Florida so Venus and her sister could attend the Rick Macci Tennis Academy.
 It was difficult for Venus to strive for a professional career in tennis while also focusing on school.
-Once Venus turned pro, she stopped attending the Macci academy and her father became her tennis instructor.
-The family remained in Florida during Venus’s early professional career.
+Once Venus turned pro, she stopped attending the Macci Academy and her father became her tennis instructor.
+The family remained in Florida during Venus’ early professional career.

 How has Venus Williams recently performed in Grand Slam tournaments?

-In the past five years, Venus has not been very successful in Grand Slam tournaments.
+In the past several years, Venus has not been as successful in Grand Slam tournaments as she was at her prime.
 Most tennis analysts believed Venus was not going to win any more Grand Slams.
 However, in 2017, Venus surprised the tennis community by reaching the finals at the Australian Open and Wimbledon.
 It was her first time reaching the finals in a Grand Slam tournament since 2009.
-Unfortunately, since 2017, Venus has yet to advance past the round of 32 in any of the four grand slam tournaments.
+Unfortunately, since 2017, Venus has yet to advance past the Round of 32 in any of the four Grand Slam tournaments.

 Who are Venus Williams' sisters?

-Venus Williams has four other sisters named Isha, Lyndrea, Yetunde, and Serena.
-Isha became a lawyer and Lyndrea pursued acting, but both sisters have a passion for singing.
+Venus Williams has four other sisters: Isha, Lyndrea, Yetunde, and Serena.
+Isha became a lawyer, and Lyndrea pursued acting, but both sisters have a passion for singing.
 Yetunde unfortunately passed away in 2003.
 Also a tennis player, Venus’s sister Serena is considered the greatest tennis player of all time.
 Venus and Serena have played against one another several times in Grand Slam tournaments through the years.
-In doubles, both sisters formed an incredible pair and have won 3 Olympic gold medals and 14 Grand Slam titles.
+In doubles, both sisters formed an incredible pair and have won three Olympic gold medals and 14 Grand Slam titles.